ryanrborn/ChatBot/README.md

 ChatBot
 =======

-A simple chatbot for my Intelligence Systems course
+A simple chatbot for my Intelligent Systems course